-To learn about our full-time and part-time study options, cutting-edge curriculum, nationally recognized faculty, student financial support, and admissions process for the entering Cohort for Fall 2020, we encourage you to participate in an Interactive Zoom meeting or a campus visit with our program chair, Dr. Sonia Minnes.
+To learn about our full-time and part-time study options, cutting-edge curriculum, nationally recognized faculty, student financial support, and admissions process for the entering Cohort for Fall 2020, we encourage you to request an Interactive Zoom meeting or a campus visit with our program chair, Dr. Sonia Minnes.
 Letting us know that you would like to schedule a date and time by emailing firstname.lastname@example.org and we will be sure to find a common time for you.
-You can join the Interactive Zoom Meeting using the access link below or feel free to call 216.368.2284, to schedule a meeting for either meeting format.
+You can join the Interactive Zoom Meeting using the access link below or feel free to call 216.368.2284 to schedule a meeting for either meeting format.